EchanHe/suture_dl_pipeline/README.md

 Activate the installed environment (default environment name is torch): `conda activate torch`

-## Preprocessing images

-Batch processing images in `process_training_set.ipynb`.

 ## Input images and input labels

 Input images need to be all saved in one folder.
 The input labels (masks) need to be save in another folder, and a mask should be named same as to its corresponding image.
+Users should make sure that their datasets follow the data setting.
+A dataset need to be manipulated to follow the setting.
+A Jupyter notebook file `process_training_set.ipynb` can help with preparing users' datasets.

+## Preprocessing images

+The `process_training_set.ipynb` file allows users to batch process images and annotations.
+Currently, it supports renaming, copy files, padding.

 ## Use it for training
 Please change the `train_config.ini`, for example: